 - A customizable icon.

 - An application reference number.

 - Informational message for the citizen.

-- A Save submitted application PDF link that allows citizens to download the information that is entered as part of the application in PDF format, see "Customizing the generic PDF summary form for processed applications" on page 184 and "Defining PDF summary mappings for a program" on page 155.
+- A Save submitted application PDF link that allows citizens to download a PDF summary of information that is entered as part of the application, see "Configuring PDFs" on page 151.